York River (Virginia): History

 The York River was formerly known as the Pamunkey River by the Native Americans.
 Colonists of the Virginia Company in the 17th century first called it the Charles River.
-On the north bank (the Middle Peninsula), in what is now Gloucester County, the chief of the Powhatan Confederacy maintained Werowocomoco, one of two capitals of the paramount chiefdom at the time of European contact before 1609.
+On the north bank (the Middle Peninsula), in what is now Gloucester County, the leader, called the Mamanatowick, of the Powhatan Confederacy maintained Werowocomoco, one of two capitals of the Confederacy at the time of European contact before 1609.
 In 2002–2003, archeological evidence was found of an extensive ancient settlement on the York River at Purtan Bay.
 With excavations since then, researchers have concluded this is likely the site of Werowocomoco.
 They have found evidence of a large residential village inhabited since 1200 CE, with major earthworks constructed in 1400 CE, more than 200 years prior to the English colonists.
 In 2006 the Werowocomoco Archeological Site was listed on the National Register of Historic Places.
 Excavations continue by a team from the College of William and Mary, the Virginia Department of Natural History and representatives of Virginia descendant tribes of the Powhatan.